 Matthew 19

 Summary.
-In this chapter, the Lord Jesus interacts with many people: Pharisees, little children, a rich young man, and the disciples.
-There is a gap of time and places between the events presented in Chapter 18 in Galilee and the events reported in this chapter that take place in the region of Judea beyond the Jordan.
-It is believed that the events in Chapter 19 took place in some unspecified locations within the region of Judea beyond Jordan, which is called Judea, even if geographically it was not within Judean borders.
+In this chapter, the Lord Jesus interacts with various individuals, including Pharisees, children, a rich young man, and the disciples.
+There is a gap of time and places between the events presented in Chapter 18 in Galilee and the events reported in this chapter, which take place in the region of Judea beyond the Jordan.
+It is believed that the events in Chapter 19 took place in some unspecified locations within the region of Judea beyond the Jordan River, which is called Judea, even though geographically it was not within Judean borders.
 Many people living there were Jews, and many people in that region have been converted to Judaism.
 This chapter focuses on the Lord Jesus preaching and teaching the way to come to the Father to the lost sheep of Israel who were scattered among other nations in foreign lands.
 The Lord points to the way for all to come back to the Father to receive a chance to be called His children again.
-Then and now, the way is found by believing in the Lord Jesus and following His teaching.
-When the Lord Jesus started to minister in this region, crowds started to follow Him.
-Our Lord gives three main teachings in this chapter.
-1) Teachings about divorce and marriage.
+Then and now, the way is found by believing in the Lord Jesus and following His teachings.
+When the Lord Jesus started to minister in this region, crowds began to follow Him.
+In this chapter, our Lord presents three main teachings.
+1) Teaching about divorce and marriage.
 The Lord created male and female, but humans do not want to accept that they are created for one another to become one flesh and not divorce.
-The two options presented in this chapter are that we should be together with someone in this way or be alone.
-2) Teachings about entering the kingdom of heaven.
-The Lord Jesus uses the blessing of the children, the encounter with the young rich man, and the disciples to teach important things about the way to enter the kingdom of the heavens.
+The two options presented in this chapter are to be together with someone in this way or to be alone.
+2) Teachings about entering the kingdom of the heavens.
+The Lord Jesus uses the blessing of the children, the encounter with the young rich man, and the disciples to teach important lessons about the way to enter the kingdom of the heavens.
 The focus of these teachings is related to the heart and the actions of a person.
-In order, the Lord teaches the following: a) have an innocent heart in following the Lord’s teaching; b) follow the commandments from your heart and practice them; c) the work has been done already by the Lord Jesus, so there is no more work to be done for salvation, we only need to believe and follow the Lord Jesus; d) abandon in your heart the inner attachment to riches and family and become free in hearing the purpose of the Lord for you; e) have your heart cleansed by the blood of the Lord Jesus; 3) Teachings about the new world to come.
-The new world (the regeneration) is the world that has the Lord Jesus sitting on His glorious throne, ruling His people, and it is beyond what the human mind can understand (See Comments Matthew 19:28).
+In order, the Lord teaches the following: a) have an innocent heart in following the Lord’s teaching; b) follow the commandments from your heart and practice them; c) the work has been done already by the Lord Jesus, so there is no more work to be done for salvation, we only need to believe and follow the Lord Jesus; d) abandon in your heart the inner attachment to riches and family and become free in hearing the purpose of the Lord for you; e) have your heart cleansed by the blood of the Lord Jesus.
+3) Teachings about the new world to come.
+The new world (the regeneration) is the world that has the Lord Jesus sitting on His glorious throne, ruling His people, and it is beyond what the human mind can understand (see Comments Matthew 19:28).

 [1] And it came to pass when Jesus had finished these words, He departed from Galilee, and came to the region of Judaea beyond the Jordan;

-The Lord went in beyond the Jordan River to gather the lost sheep of Israel, which were spread out and lived among the natives of the land.
-The Lord went there to gather them by calling them out to Him.
-The verse shows that the Lord came for all humans no matter how difficult the world is.
-He travels always to give all people the good news, which is part of showing His love for people and opening the way for people to come to God.
+Comments Matthew 19:1 The Lord went beyond the Jordan River to gather the lost sheep of Israel, which had spread out and lived among the natives of the land.
+The Lord went in there to gather them, calling them out to Him and gathering them together.
+The verse shows that the Lord came for all humans, no matter how difficult the world may be.
+He always traveled to give the good news to all the people.
+This was part of showing His love for people and opening the way for people to come to God.

 Q: What happened on the route between Galilee and Judea beyond the Jordan?
-A: There are many things that are not mentioned here.
-There is a gap of time and places between the events reported in Chapter 18 in Galilee and the events reported in this chapter that took place in Judea beyond the Jordan.
+A: Many things are missing that are not mentioned in this verse.
+There is a gap of time and a gap of places between the events reported in Chapter 18 in Galilee and the events reported in this chapter, which took place in Judea beyond the Jordan.
 The Lord stopped in many other places along the route between Galilee and Judea beyond the Jordan.
 His mission was to save the lost.

-Q: Did Matthew 19:1 err regarding Judea as beyond the Jordan?
-A: No, “and came into the region of Judea beyond the Jordan” is correct; it is believed that the region referred to in this chapter was called “Judea beyond the Jordan” because of the people living there.
-There were many Jews from Judea that settled there, and many natives of the land had converted to Judaism.
+Q: Did Matthew 19:1 err in stating that Judea was beyond the Jordan?
+A: No, “and came into the region of Judea beyond the Jordan” is correct.
+It is believed that the region referred to in this chapter was called “Judea beyond the Jordan” due to the people living there.
+There were many Jews from Judea who settled there, and many natives of the land had converted to Judaism.

-The Lord shows His mercy by healing the people.
+Comments Matthew 19:2 The Lord showed His mercy by healing the people.

-Q: Why is this viewed as a tempting question?
-A: Because of the answer the Lord gives, that is the temptation, they want to check the Lord Jesus' answer with the knowledge of the people taught in the land.
+Q: Why is it that their question is viewed as a tempting question?
+A: Because of the answer the Lord gives, that is the temptation: they wanted to check the Lord Jesus’ answer with the knowledge of the people taught in the land.
 The Lord has an answer, unlike the Pharisees, who claim to be taught but do not know the real meaning.

 [4] And answering, He said, Have you not read that He who made from the beginning made them male and female,